Ukraine war: Asian nations feel economic brunt of conflict | DW | 21.03.2022

 The rise in oil prices has hiked the cost of shipping in Bangladesh, which has a substantial exports market

-India's edible oil market gets more than 80% of its sunflower oil from Russia and Ukraine.
-According to rating agency CRISIL, India consumes about 25 million tons of edible oil each year, of which it imports about 55% in total, making it the largest importer of edible oils in the world.
+Indians consume about 25 million tons of edible oil each year, more than half of which is imported, according to rating agency CRISIL.
+That makes it the largest importer of edible oils in the world — and much of that oil comes from the war zone.

-From November to February this year, India imported 843,377 tons of sunflower oil, about 85% of which came from Ukraine, 14.3% from Russia and the rest from Argentina, according to the Solvent Extractors' Association of India, a vegetable oil industry body.
+Over the last four months, about 85% of India's sunflower oil was imported from Ukraine, 14% from Russia and the rest from Argentina, according to the Solvent Extractors' Association of India, a vegetable oil industry body.

 In addition, wheat prices have spiked due to an extraordinary global demand over fears that the Russia-Ukraine war could adversely impact supplies of the grain.
 The two countries account for 25% of the international wheat trade.